wuxb45/wormhole/README.md

 The Wormhole index structure was introduced in paper ["Wormhole: A Fast Ordered Index for In-memory Data Management"](https://www.cs.uic.edu/~wuxb/papers/wormhole.pdf) by Xingbo Wu, Fan Ni, and Song Jiang ([ACM DL](https://dl.acm.org/citation.cfm?id=3303955)).

-This repository maintains a reference implementation of the Wormhole index structure on x86\_64 Linux/FreeBSD with SSE 4.2.
+This repository maintains a reference implementation of the Wormhole index structure.

-The implementation has been well tuned on Xeon E5-26xx v4 CPUs with some aggressive optimizations.
+It supports Linux/FreeBSD/MacOS on x86\_64 and AArch64 CPUs.
+On x86\_64, Wormhole requires SSE4.2.
+On AArch64, Wormhole requires NEON SIMD and the `crc` features on the target CPU.

-Experimental ARM64(AArch64) support has been added.
-The code has not been optimized for ARM64.
+The code has been tested with Intel Haswell, Broadwell, and Skylake CPUs.
+It has also been tested on a Raspberry PI 4 running 64-bit ArchlinuxArm, and a Jetson Nano running 64-bit Ubuntu Groovy.

 ## NEWS
-* `wh.h` now provides a user-friendly interface.
+* `wh.h` provides a user-friendly interface.
 See `easydemo.c` for coding examples.
 * The `whsafe` API is a *worry-free* thread-safe wormhole API.
 At a small cost on each operation, users no longer need to call the `wormhole_refresh_qstate` in any circumstances.
 * `merge` (Merge a new kv with existing kv) and `delr` (delete range) operations have been added.
 They are all thread-safe.